Maritime Transport and Ports

 SEEA Central Framework, Chapter 5 on land and ecosystems accounting. ↩︎

-ISIC Rev.4, Class 4290 includes "dredging of waterways" as part of civil engineering activities. ↩︎
+ISIC Rev.4, Class 4290 includes "dredging of waterways" as part of civil engineering activities.
+For the capital/maintenance distinction in coastal works generally, see TG-6.11 Section 3.2.4. ↩︎

 SEEA EA, Chapter 4 on ecosystem extent accounts and land cover change. ↩︎